freddygv/trabblex/README.md

     * If needed, request a seeder

 ====== ALGORITHM ========
-Function compareNumberOfChunks:
-* Ask for chunk owners
-* Compare available number of chunks / chunks in file
-    * If chunks in file info not available, pass
+* Download the first chunk from the first seeder available
-    * If smaller, ask for a seeder
+    * If no seeder available, create one and recursive call

-Main:
-* Number of chunks in file = 0
+* From metadata, get number of chunks
-* While (nbChunks == 0 || nbChunksDownloaded != nbChunks)
+* Assess if all chunks are available
+* If no, request seeder for missing chunks (NOTE how to know them ??
+From file parts ?)
-    * Start a pool of downloaders, sorted by rarest first
+* Start pool of downloaders
-    * If nbChunks == 0
-        * Call compareNumberOfChunks
-    * Assign downloaders
+    * If downloader fails, give him next chunk source
+    * If no more chunk sources, request new seeder

+* TODO later : in startup phase, only download metadata and not entire chunk ?
+* NOTE: now we also get the name of the file part in the metadata
+    * TODO client side, extract file name --> chunk number

+* TODO client open tcp connection to other clients
+* TODO priority management

 # Documentation